Personalized News Recommendation with Context Trees

-A na\"{i}ve approach for estimating the multinomial probability distribution over the news items is to use a Dirichlet distribution on multinomial parameters for each expert $\mu_i$.
+A na\"{i}ve approach for estimating the multinomial probability distribution over the news items is to use a Dirichlet-multinomial prior for each expert $\mu_i$.
 The probability of reading a particular news item $x$ depends only on the number of times $\alpha_x$ it has been read when the expert is active.

-where $\alpha_0$ is the initial count of the Dirichlet distribution.
+where $\alpha_0$ is the initial count of the Dirichlet prior.

 The dynamic of news items is more complex.
 A news item provides new content and therefore has been seen by few users.
 News is subject to trends and frequent variations of preferences.
 We improve this simple model by augmenting it with models for \emph{popular} or \emph{fresh} news items.